Ateneo–La Salle rivalry: UAAP

 Upon their return in 2007, UE swept the elimination round 14–0, with their last game against La Salle going into overtime with the Warriors still prevailing.
 With Ateneo also losing their last game, the two teams were again tied for second place, and La Salle won the playoff game to clinch the twice-to-beat advantage.
 Prior to this, Ateneo won the two elimination round games against La Salle.

 Unlike earlier match-ups where the team with the advantage won the first game, Ateneo won the first game, with Chris Tiu playing pivotal roles in crunch time where he scored the winning lay-up with 7.3 seconds remaining to force a deciding game.
 In their fifth meeting of the season, Pocholo Villanueva scored a three-pointer to add La Salle's lead to nine with less than three minutes in the game left.
 After an Ateneo 6–2 run, Villanueva scored a jump-shot anew, padding the lead to seven.
 After Ford Arao later cut the lead to five, La Salle's OJ Cua missed two free-throws with 23.9 seconds remaining.
-Chris Tiu passed the ball to Nonoy Baclao who scored a three-pointer to cut the lead to two, but JV Casio converted both of his free-throws with 4 seconds left to punch La Salle's ticket to the Finals.
+Chris Tiu passed the ball to Nonoy Baclao who scored a three-pointer to cut the lead to two, but JVee Casio converted both of his free-throws with 4 seconds left to punch La Salle's ticket to the Finals.
 This had been the only time Ateneo and La Salle played for five games in a season without both the teams advancing to the Finals.

 La Salle would eventually sweep UE in the Finals 2–0 to cap their seventh men's basketball championship.
 After the season, La Salle coach Franz Pumaren remarked that "This is the only time that two is greater than three, they beat us three times, but we beat them when it counted the most."